Bludiot/user-profiles/README.md

 ## Requirements

-The active theme must have the `siteSidebar` hook for the author bio widget to display.
+The active theme must have the `siteSidebar` hook for sidebar widgets to display.